dictate-button/dictate-button-wordpress-plugin/readme.txt

 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. Go to Settings > Dictate Button to configure which form types should show the dictate button

+== External Services ==

+This plugin performs audio transcription through the Dictate Button API.

+It records the user's voice and sends it to the Dictate Button API for transcription.

+Please note that the Dictate Button service is still in Beta, so we may store some of your data temporary, such as your browser user agent, the site language and the transcription itself, for the only sake of improving the service.

+Currently this service is provided by a private person "Konstantin Komelin" AS IS: terms of use, privacy policy.
+!!! todo: add ToC and Privacy link. !!!

 == Third-Party Libraries ==

 The plugin includes the [dictate-button](https://www.npmjs.com/package/dictate-button) library of Apache License 2.0.